MAA-98/AnimateSVG/Sources/AnimateSVG/AnimateSVG.docc/Implementation.md

 > Warning: For the skeleton mode, the SVG should be structured as only containing groups of paths (no higher level groups).
 Paths outside groups will be ignored for rendering.
 >
 > This is needed to distinguish between depth of rendering the images and the skeleton structure.
-Order the groups of paths so that the rendering depth is correct (it should display on the SVG editor as normal), and the parser will keep track of this as a [zPosition](https://developer.apple.com/documentation/quartzcore/calayer/1410884-zposition/).
+Order the groups of paths so that the rendering depth is correct (it should display in the SVG editor as intended to look), and the parser will keep track of this as a [zPosition](https://developer.apple.com/documentation/quartzcore/calayer/1410884-zposition/).

 The attachment of an SVG group to a bone using the `id` attribute is explained in [Getting Started](Sources/GettingStarted).